 Green Saw Palmettos fulfill a variety of needs within the landscape.
 Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, planted in mass, used to naturalize an area, and in native, or pollinator gardens.
 Since they retain their gorgeous and robust green good looks no matter the season, you won’t go wrong wherever you decide to use them.

 With its stiff green fronds and hairy trunk, you can’t beat the Green Saw Palmetto for cold hardiness.
 It’s hardy growing year-round in USDA zones 7 through 11, tolerating temperatures down to 10℉ and can withstand brief dips down to zero.
 This makes it a suitable and attractive addition to northern landscapes that aren’t consistently warm.

 Of course, you can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
 Water well the day before the extreme weather is expected and layer the planting site with 3 or 4 inches of organic mulch.
 You can also add some zing to the outdoor space by stringing some holiday lights throughout the Green Saw Palmetto’s canopy.

 How Big Does It Get?

-Green Saw Palmettos are slow-growing so it’s going to take a while for them to reach their mature size of 5 to 10 feet tall and 4 to 10 feet wide.
+Green Saw Palmettos are slow-growing (a rate of about 1" per year) so it’s going to take a while for them to reach their mature size of 5 to 10 feet tall and 4 to 10 feet wide.
 This makes them great selections for containers or anywhere you desire a low-growing ground cover or mass planting.